bazilinskyy/coupled-sim/README.md

 }
 ```

-Next piece of code manages the starting of the game after the first start.
+The next piece of code manages the starting of the game after the first start.
 ```
 if(gameStarted == false && AllRolesSelected() && PersistentManager.Instance.clientConnectedToHost == true)
 {